-‘Fox News’ Reporter Says He Left Because The Network Has Become Full Of ‘Partisan Misinformation’
+Fox News Reporter Says He Left Because The Network Has Become Full Of ‘Partisan Misinformation’

 “[O]ver the years, the right-wing hosts drowned out straight journalism with partisan misinformation.
 I left,” he said.

-Cameron left the network in 2017 after 22 years with Fox, but he says that while he was at the network, he kept his personal beliefs to himself.
-Even still, many people would assume to know his political leanings because he worked for Fox, which is known for its conservative bent.
+Cameron left the network in 2017 after 22 years with Fox News, but he says that while he was at the network, he kept his personal beliefs to himself.
+Even still, many people would assume to know his political leanings because he worked for Fox News, which is known for its conservative bent.
 He recounted a time where he was at a Trump rally and people in the audience got upset because he was associating with Katy Tur of NBC News and Jim Acosta of CNN.

 Despite the bipartisanship, Cameron says that he has a lot of respect for the people who are trying to create journalism at the network.